Disability pride month: celebrating inclusivity – now & always

 Chicago has the longest-running series of Disability Pride Parades, starting in 2004.
 Other major U.S. cities, including Philadelphia, New York, Los Angeles, and Buffalo, have organized at least two Disability Pride Parades since 2012.
 The movement has also spread across the Atlantic, with Brighton, England, hosting its first event in 2017.

 Disability Pride Month is symbolic.
 People with disabilities are also people with abilities.
-They’re proactive members of society, working tirelessly to break down all barriers that stand in the way of full inclusion.
-Fortunately, major U.S. cities will host 2024 celebrations you can attend.
+They’re proactive members of society, working tirelessly to break down all barriers to full inclusion.
+Fortunately, major U.S. cities will host 2024 celebrations that you can attend.

 Notable 2024 Celebrations Will Include: